 Conversion actions could be making a purchase, starting a free trial, signing up for your email newsletter lists—the options are endless and depend on your business needs.
 But when it’s all said and done, conversions are just the goal itself.

-When for marketing, every step we follow has to lead us into a potential customer taking a determined action, which gets us closer to our goals – the same goals you have designed your sales funnel for.
+When creating video content for marketing, every step we follow has to lead us into a potential customer taking a determined action, which gets us closer to our goals – the same goals you have designed your sales funnel for.

 Sales funnels in a nutshell

-It’d be hard to increase conversions without a solid grasp on how at the different stages.
+It’d be hard to increase conversions without a solid grasp on how your marketing funnel works at the different stages.
 So, let’s cover the basic layout you can use to guide your video content selection.

 The sales funnel represents the combination of steps someone takes to become your customer or achieve the desired marketing goal.
 While this process can take a number of different forms, we’ll be working today with a basic four step model: